xapian/xapian/xapian-core/docs/admin_notes.rst

 destination database on separate disks to obtain maximum speed.

 The "xapian-compact" tool supports an additional option, "--multipass", which is useful when merging more than 3 databases.
-This will cause the databases to be grouped and merged into temporary databases, which is usually faster, but requires more disk space for the temporary files.
+This will cause the postlist tables to be grouped and merged into temporary tables, which are then grouped and merged, and so on until a single postlist table is created, which is usually faster, but requires more disk space for the temporary files.

 Checking database integrity